spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

 - Normal strings must match exactly for the artifact to match because Spinnaker effectively treats them as regular expressions.
 For example, Spinnaker interprets `inputstring` as `^inputstring$`.
 - Explicit regular expressions are also valid.
-For example, Spinnaker will match `.*inputstring.*` to any string including the substring `inputstring`.
+For example, Spinnaker matches `.*inputstring.*` to any string including the substring `inputstring`.

 | Match Artifact | Incoming Artifact | Matches?  |
 |-|-|-|